 Ulan Ude, Russia, 22nd July

 Now we’re ready to go to Russia.
-Some 350km to the small town of Sukbataar at the border.
+Some 350km north to the small town of Sukbataar at the border.
 Half a day’s drive on a good road.

 Sukbataar – definitely a no-frills town.
 So we restrict our activities to a look at a few historic buildings (maybe not really old, just decaying) and the station with the famous train from Moscow to Beijing.